tanya-jp/lab-website/_members/christian-brodbeck.md

   email: brodbecc@mcmaster.ca
 ---

-I study the neural basis of language and speech processing.
-When humans listen to speech,
-the acoustic signal that enters the ears is a complex pattern of air pressure fluctuations.
-Yet, listeners intuitively and almost instantaneously experience meaning in these sounds.
-My research focuses on the transformations that happen in the brain to enable this.

 The goal of my research is to understand and measure how the brain processes speech.
 I am particularly interested in how people comprehend speech in realistic settings, including continuous, meaningful speech, and speech in noisy backgrounds.